AbhaySingh5349/MyFavouritePlaces/README.md

 # Features of App:
---> Phone Number registration using Firebase Authenticayion.
+--> Phone Number registration using Firebase Authentication.

 --> Search locations in search bar.